Collection of Plant Material for DNA Barcoding

-a) Herbarium voucher: At least two specimens of the same plant must be prepared.
-One will be kept at the University of Johannesburg Herbarium, and the second deposited to a main herbarium in the region where the plant was collected.
+At least two specimens of the same plant must be prepared.
+One will be kept at the University of Johannesburg Herbarium, and the second deposited in a central herbarium in the region where the plant was collected.

-b) Few leaves stored in silica gel: The silica gel is a hygroscopic material that is used to remove all moisture from plant material and conserve the DNA in the best condition as possible for further molecular work.
-Silica gel can be obtained from chemical companies, please contact us for more information.
-The product is not harmful, but contact to skin must be avoided.
+Silica gel is a hygroscopic material that is used to remove all moisture from plant material.
+It is thus the best method to effectively conserve DNA for further molecular work.
+Silica gel can be obtained from chemical companies.
+For further information on the sourcing of this chemical, feel free to contact us for a list of suppliers.
+Please note that although this product is not harmful, contact with the skin is best avoided.

 For creating your own project on BOLD you can follow the tutorial available on the system or contact us.

-It is recommended to collect plant specimens, which either have fruits, seeds or flowers to check field identification.
-Sterile material should be collected only if the collector can provide a 100% reliable identification.
-The herbarium specimen must be labelled with a unique vouchering number. (i.e. collectors initial + collecting number from 1 to ∞).
+ACDB recommends collection of plant specimens that have either fruits, seeds or flowers in order to check field identification.
+Sterile material should be collected only if the collector can provide an utterly reliable identification.
+The herbarium specimen must be labelled with a unique voucher number. (i.e. collectors initial + collecting number from 1 to ∞).

-It is compulsory that leaf material must be collected from a SINGLE plant specimen.
-Labelling must contain the same exact voucher name use for the herbarium specimens.
+It is compulsory that leaf material be collected from a SINGLE plant specimen.
+Labelling must contain the exact voucher name used for the herbarium specimens.

-For each collection enough but not too much plant material must be collected to perform at least one DNA extraction (0.3 g of dry leaf material is required per extraction).
-Too much material in each envelope might result in leaves getting rotten and therefore be contaminated by fungi.
+For each collection, enough (but not too much) plant material must be collected to perform at least one DNA extraction (0.3 g of dry leaf material is required per extraction).
+Too much material in a collection envelope might result in leaves becoming rotten, and therefore contaminated by fungi.

-A plant with the size of a 4-6 cm x 3x5 cm leave should have up to 6-7 leaves in silica.
+A plant with a 4-6 cm x 3×5 cm leaf requires six to seven leaves stored in silica.

-The most important protocol to follow when collecting material for DNA is getting the plant material to dry quickly and this is accomplished by increasing the surface area (cutting the leaves into smaller pieces).
+The most important protocol to follow when collecting material for DNA is ensuring that the plant material dries quickly.
+This is accomplished by cutting the leaves into smaller pieces, thus increasing the surface area.
 It is preferable to remove the midrib from leaf material before putting it into silica gel.
 The material is then placed in a Ziploc plastic bag with enough silica gel to ensure drying of the material in a couple of days.
-One or two days after collecting the leaves in silica it is necessary to mix the bag contents by turning it upside down.
+A few days after placing the leaves in silica, it is necessary to mix the bag’s contents by turning it upside down.

 Once the material is dry, most of the silica gel can be removed from the sample and dehydrated for future use.
-Indicator silica gel should be used to help determine the overall "dryness" of the sample.
+Indicator silica gel should be used to help determine the overall “dryness” of the sample.
 Check the sample for signs of mold and add fresh silica gel if necessary.
-Once dry the sample can be stored at room temperature without degradation of DNA (keep material in the dark if possible).
+Once dry, the sample can be stored at room temperature, preferably in the dark, without degradation of DNA.

 Collecting information must be recorded in the form available (Download) to enable us to transfer the data to the UJ-ACDB DNA Bank and Bold.
-Please follow the explanation provided with the samples sheet.
+Please follow the explanation provided on this samples sheet.